 Bonita became home of the Bonnie Brae Lemon, a popular lemon ranch at the time when the lemon industry in San Diego was thriving.
 Due to droughts, a deep freeze, and flooding, the lemon industry took a hit in San Diego, causing the demise of brands such as the Bonnie Brae Lemon.

 History of Bonita: Flooding

 Flooding has always been somewhat of an issue in Bonita’s history.
 The most significant flooding incident occurred in 1916 when the Sweetwater Dam, a large dam bordering Bonita, broke.
 The heavy and intensive rains caused massive flooding in the Lower Sweetwater Valley.
 The failure of the dam caused damages to communities, bridges and ultimately killed eight people.
 Since then, the dam after redesign and construction now sits at 108-foot high.

 Maintaining the Rural Life

-Citizens of Bonita has been fighting to retain their rural way of life throughout their history.
-Pressures of urbanization began in 1949 when a major highway construction built running right through present day Bonita Road.
+Citizens of Bonita have been fighting to retain their rural way of life throughout their history.
+Pressures of urbanization began in 1949 when a major highway construction built running right through present-day Bonita Road.
 Citizens clearly expressed their displeasure by forming the Sweetwater Valley Civic Association (SVCA) – a group specifically focused on staving off this highway.
 Their efforts were successful, and the highway ultimately came to be north of Bonita instead.

 The SVCA also staved off efforts of annexation to the town of Bonita.
 In 1960-1970,